cloud-computer/greenfield/README.md

 ### The in-browser wayland compositor [![Build Status](https://travis-ci.org/udevbe/greenfield.svg)](https://travis-ci.org/udevbe/greenfield)

 Greenfield is a [Wayland compositor](https://en.wikipedia.org/wiki/Wayland_%28display_server_protocol%29) written entirely in JavaScript while utilizing WebAssembly for the performance critical parts.
 It can run native Wayland applications remotely or it can run Wayland [web applications](https://preview.greenfield.app) directly in your browser.

 No plugins required.

 For more information, visit the [documentation](https://docs.greenfield.app) page.

+### Getting Started

+Run `docker-compose up` and navigate to `http://localhost:8080`.

 ### Media
 Fosdem presentation + demo (2 Feb 2019):